Bread Boss Android Help

 The Variation shows you what the name of the current variation of the recipe is called.
 Click the plus to add a new variation.

 The add variation dialog appears and you can enter the new variations name.

 When you create a new variation all the dough stages are copied as a starting point for the new variation.
 So it’s always best to create a base or normal variation and once you are happy you can create alternatives.
 If you want to rename or delete a variation, just long press/click the name and a context menu will popup with a choice to rename or delete.
 Of course you must have at least one variation, so you can’t delete the last one.

-The Pause calculations toggle switch allows you to stop Bread Boss’ automatic recalculation of the recipe whenever a change is made.
+The Ingredient input method toggle switch allows you to stop Bread Boss’ automatic recalculation of the recipe whenever a change is made.
 The reason for doing this is to allow you to enter a recipe using weights instead of percentages.
-You switch the pause calculations to Yes and then enter all the ingredients and their weights.
-Once complete you switch calculations back on and Bread Boss converts all the weights into percentages and you will have a recipe expressed as proper baker percentages.
+You switch the Ingredient input method to Weight and then enter all the ingredients and their weights.
+Once complete you switch the Ingredient input method to Percent and Bread Boss converts all the weights into percentages and you will have a recipe expressed as proper baker percentages.